 You are not a bad parent.
-During the pandemic, start learning how to stop parenting out of guilt or anxiety.
+Start learning how to stop parenting out of guilt or anxiety.

 This content is also available in an audio version.